IkeTheDestroyer/GalaxyExplorer/Apps/GalaxyExplorerV2_Unity/Documentation/MenuSystem.md

 The hand menu itself exists outside the main hierarchy of the scene, since the menu is following the hands of the user - it is the only menu type that continuously moves around according to input.

 The menu is shown when the user is holding up a hand, palm up.
-This is implemented through the `HandMenu` script.
+This is implemented through the `HandMenu` script, attached to the hand menu prefabs.
 The orientation of the palm joint is used to calculate the angle between the user's palm and the camera forward angle (the user's head).

 The hand menu uses [MRTK solvers](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_development/Documentation/README_Solver.md) to resolve if any hands are currently tracked and what their current position and rotation is.
 Since the position of the menu depends on the hand it's attached to (left or right), it was decided to create a seperate prefab for each hand.